-- Positive lift: Suggests that you are earning more with the active deal than you would have if you stopped the deal.
+- Positive lift: Suggests you're earning more with the active deal than you would have if you stopped the deal.

-- Negative lift: Suggests that you could have earned more with the inventory if you had not included the buyer in the Private Auction.
+- Negative lift: Suggests you could have earned more with the inventory if you hadn't included the buyer in the Private Auction.

-- Negligible: Lift is within plus or minus $10 USD (inclusive) per week and, therefore, considered having minor lift.
+- Negligible: Lift is within $10 USD (inclusive) per week and, therefore, considered having minor lift.

-Revenue lift metrics are available and actively updated for every Private Auction deal transacting.
-Metrics are normalized to a 7 day estimate and are inclusive of all queries where the Private Auction deal is eligible.
-Once the Private Auction deal has ended, metrics no longer display and N/A" is instead displayed.
+Revenue lift metrics are actively updated for every transacting Private Auction deal.
+Metrics are normalized to a 7-day estimate and are inclusive of all queries where the Private Auction deal is eligible.
+Once the Private Auction deal has ended, metrics no longer appear and N/A is displayed.

 - Not enough or no buyers in auction are bidding

 - High minimum CPM in your Private Auction deals where DSPs prioritize bidding on lower CPM deals

 Best plan of action is to stop the Private Auction deal.
 Alternatively, allow Open Auction bids to compete with Private Auction bids.
 This may help increase revenue through increased competition.
 However, individual DSPs may opt to respond with a deal ID despite having a better Open Auction bid.
 If enough DSPs respond in this way, you may continue to observe negative or negligible lift.